-The most helpful way to fight sexual assault is to work to make sure it never happens in the first place.
-Prevention theories address changing underlying behaviors and attitudes that may lead to sexual violence.
+We can fight sexual assault by working to make sure it never happens in the first place.
+Prevention theories address shifting behaviors, attitudes, norms, and systems that contribute to sexual violence.

-Adults can take the lead in helping prevent child sexual abuse by speaking openly to their children about sexuality, healthy relationships and by listening to children and respecting their boundaries.
-Adults can also help by learning to recognize the signs of abuse, believing a child who discloses abuse and reporting the abuse.
+Adults can take the lead in preventing child sexual abuse by contributing to safe and protective environments, by listening to children and respecting their boundaries, and by learning to recognize and respond appropriately to warning signs of abuse.

 Frontline, MCASA's quarterly eNewsletter, features articles on topics related to sexual assault prevention and response, in columns such as the Prevention Corner and the College Consortium.
-Frontline also includes articles on underserved populations, the impact of technology on sexual assault (the Safety Sync column), and a Program Spotlight section that showcases the work of Maryland's local rape crisis center programs.
+Frontline also includes articles on underserved populations, the impact of technology on sexual assault, and a Program Spotlight section that showcases the work of Maryland's local rape crisis center programs.

 To order brochures covering prevention, healthy relationships, and other topics click below.